Note

 and LayerNorm

-First we need to create some dummy data in TensorMap
+First we need to create some dummy data in the TensorMap

 Let’s start by defining a random tensor that we will treat as some intermediate representation.
 We will build a multi-layer perceptron to transform this tensor into a prediction.
-Here we will define a 3-block tensor map, with variable in and out dimensions for each block.
+Here we will define a 3-block tensor map, with variables with the in and out dimensions for each block.

 n_samples = 100